 Ever have one of those days when positive karma seems to get your drift?
 No red light dares to stop you, traffic's moving at the actual speed limit, minute digits fall asleep on your car clock, no odd car noise starting a mini-panic of sorts, and only minimal road kill messes with your head?
 I didn't think so...

-disorder sweetness to call all the shots of my travel time when he claims he just wants to be with me, is a not so clever disguise to escape that mode of transportation that begrudgingly transferred from a sweet daughter to himself in what must by now seem like more than two lifetimes ago.
+disorder sweetness to call all the shots of my travel time when he claims he just wants to be with me, is a not so clever disguise to escape that mode of transportation.

 junk art on wheels and give it THE LOVE; although I've lately been wondering what force of evil ever convinced an auto maker to mass produce a car with vinyl windows and a zipper.
 Say you have a big fat zipper staring you in the face; wouldn't your first inclination be to...dah...unzip it?
 Would you ever really be cruising through bear country or an angry mob in this thing?

 Husband's flight was canceled from Afghanistan to Dubai, sending him scrambling to book another flight...the L-O-N-G route home, Amsterdam, Atlantic Ocean, Greenland or Iceland...forgot which, Detroit, then home-sweet-home.
 Why would anyone want to fly directly to the states when they can take the scenic hop.
 He's lost a day of his already way too short visit...bummer...that's one day less he can taxi me to my every destination.